tylerpporter/brownfield-of-dreams/README.md

 $ bundle exec rspec
 ```

-If set up correctly, and assuming you have internet access and the Youtube API is functioning correctly, you should have all passing tests.
+If set up correctly, and assuming you have internet access and the Youtube API is functioning correctly, all of your tests should be passing.

 ## Technologies
 * [Stimulus](https://github.com/stimulusjs/stimulus)